-What is an essence?
+What is a botanical essence?

-What is erythritol?
+What is stevia leaf extract?

-Where are the colors derived from?
+From where are the colors derived?

 The colors we use come from fruits and vegetables such as berries, purple potatoes, red cabbage and beets.
 Many other products use artificial FD&C colors, which have been proven harmful.

-What is the shelf life of the product?
+What is the product’s shelf life?

 Approximately 12 months.

-Tell me more about the beautiful bottle images.
+Tell me about the beautiful label images.

 We used a local, famous artist to hand-paint each watercolor illustration, so as to not only capture the natural beauty but also show a botanically correct representation of the actual flowers and fruits used in our formulations.